Michael Page profit warning shows euro zone jobs pain

 "Everybody expected that EMEA (Europe, Middle East, Africa) would turn down, that's not in dispute.
 What we're seeing in Michael Page is that it appears to be turning down ahead of everybody else," said Shore Capital analyst David O'Brien.

-Smaller rival Robert Walters (RWA.L) last week posted a 1 percent rise in third-quarter gross profit.
+Smaller rival Robert Walters last week posted a 1 percent rise in third-quarter gross profit.

 Michael Page, which makes just under 40 percent of earnings from the EMEA region, said on Monday group gross profit dropped 11 percent year-on-year to 126.5 million pounds ($204.8 million)in the three months ended September.